meemknight/safeSave/README.md

 	//can return error: couldNotOpenFinle, fileSizeDitNotMatch, checkSumFailed,
 	//	readBackup (if reportLoadingBackupAsAnError but data will still be loaded with the backup) Errors safeLoad(void* data, size_t size, const char* nameWithoutExtension, bool reportLoadingBackupAsAnError);

+	//same as safeLoad but only loads the backup file.
+	//can return error: couldNotOpenFinle, fileSizeDitNotMatch, checkSumFailed
+	Errors safeLoadBackup(void* data, size_t size, const char* nameWithoutExtension);
 ```

 Error reporting: